 Each student is responsible for maintaining a neat workspace.
-Please return all equipment to its proper place and straighten the classroom and labs.
+Please return all equipment to its proper place and straighten the classroom.
 There will be no food or drink on or near the computers.
 Classroom space must be shared with others; therefore, the rooms must be left in order.
 Pick up after yourself.
 Please do your share.
-Each month a different Clinical Site Pod of students will be responsible to clean the classroom and labs.
-See the signage posted in the classroom for these assignments.